dieselfox1/fincommerce/docs/extensions/best-practices-extensions/compatibility.md

 Manual testing is essential to identify and resolve potential compatibility issues.
 Follow these steps for effective manual compatibility testing:

-1. **Set up a testing environment** that mirrors a typical user setup, including the latest versions of WordPress and FinCommerce.
+1. **Set up a testing environment** that mirrors a typical user setup, including the latest versions of finpress and FinCommerce.
 2. **Test with core components**: Verify the extension's functionality with core components like Cart & Checkout blocks, HPOS, Product Editor, and Site Editor.
 3. **Cross-plugin compatibility**: Activate your extension alongside other commonly used plugins to check for conflicts.
 4. **Theme compatibility**: Test your extension with several popular themes to ensure it works correctly and maintains a consistent appearance.